CharlesBlais/nats-connector-activemq/README.md

 The code has been inspired by the example plugin for redis.
 Documentation can be found [here](http://nats-io.github.io/nats-connector-redis).

-The plugin will copy the exact ActiveMQ topic and forward it to NATS.
+The plugin will copy the exact ActiveMQ topic to NATS subject.
+Optional configuration can be defined to set pre and post subject text.

 ## Installation